 Free Gas USA Inc. - Provides grants that can be used for free gasoline for low income, elderly, and disabled Americans.
 Get free gasoline from this national charity.

 Free Car Repairs - Several national and regional charities, churches, and non-profits can provide individuals with low cost or free automobile repairs.
 You will need to apply, and the services are usually targeted at people who need their car for work .
 Get free car repairs and learn about programs.

 Gasoline Vouchers - While only offered for a small number of reasons, such as for a job interview or doctor appointment, the Salvation Army may have limited funding to provide free gasoline vouchers.
 Learn more on how to get free gas.

 Opportunity Cars - Over 150 nonprofit organizations around the nation are part of this program.
 They are all dedicated to increasing private automobile ownership for low income working families who can’t obtain their own transportation.
 The automobiles are to be used to help people find and keep their jobs.
 They may give away used cars for free, providing matching grants, or offer low interest loans.
 Get details on the Opportunity Cars charity.

 Ways to Work in an organization that provides people with low interest rate auto loans.
 They mostly help families and individuals who can't secure loan funding or cash grants at traditional lending institutions or banks.
 The loans can be used to help a family or individual purchase a new or used car, pay for car repairs and maintenance, and it can assist with other transportation expenses.
 Learn more about Ways to Work auto loans.

-As you can see, charity organizations offer numerous programs and resources that can be used to provide you with short term help.
+As you can see, charity as well as non-profit organizations offer numerous programs and resources that can be used to provide you with short term help.
 If you need assistance, you should take advantage of these programs and the aid they offer.